Cut the Fat - Choose 1 percent or Less Dairy

 - Same or more amounts of vitamins A and D

-Despite the health benefits of consuming low-fat or fat-free milk, most milk currently consumed is reduced-fat 2 percent (shown as 2 % on labels) or whole (full-fat).
-Fewer of us are consuming fat-free (skim) or low-fat (1%) milk.
+Despite the health benefits of consuming low-fat or fat-free milk, most milk currently consumed is reduced-fat 2 percent or whole (full-fat).
+Fewer of us are consuming fat-free (skim) or low-fat (one percent) milk.

 ||Nutrition Education Materials